ymzayek/yeastcells-detection-maskrcnn/README.md

 <br>

-Further, you can get the average growth rate and the standard deviation of the area and position of the tracked cells.
-These features can possibly be used in future work for false positive removal and differentiating between mother and daughter cells.

-Finally, if a flourescent channel is available, the pixel intensity of within each cell can also be calculated using the masks segmented on the brightfield images.
+Further, if a flourescent channel is available, the pixel intensity of within each cell can also be calculated using the masks segmented on the brightfield images.

 <table>
   <tr>